adamiser/stat386-projects/_posts/2022-10-18-webScraping.md

 *If we did it right, we ought to receive a '200' from the line 'r.status_code', indicating a successful link to the URL*

 The walkthrough then discusses *indicators* and *locations*.
 These are how we access the variables from the API.
 The UN provides information, as stated above, on dozens of variables for many countries.
 We access these different things using indicator and location codes.
-We can add to the base_url something like this:
+For example, the indicator code for *fertility rate* is 19, and the location code for *Australia* is 36.
+We can then add this relative_path to the base_url:

 ```
 relative_path = "/data/indicators/19/locations/36"